What is employee attrition and how to calculate it?

-An attrition rate is a mechanism that can help companies find the way to improve in order to keep their productive employees and grow their customer base.
-Attrition rate definition goes like this: it is a metric that helps companies measure the number of customers or employees who left the company over a certain period of time.
-Employee attrition is represented as a percentage compared to the customer base or a total workforce.
+An attrition rate is a mechanism that can help companies find a way to improve in order to keep their productive employees and grow their customer base.
+The attrition rate definition goes like this: it is a metric that helps companies measure the number of customers or employees who left the company over a certain period of time.
+Employee attrition is represented as a percentage compared to the customer base or the total workforce.
 It allows HR departments to determine the number of eliminated positions.

 Attrition Rate = Number of Attritions/Average number of employees x 100